FaxWeb7/main-telegram-autoclickers/README.md

      USE_PROXY = True  # or False
      PROXY_TYPE = "socks5" # or http
      ```

+   - If you want to turn off some bots, you can do it by select False in the corresponding line in CONNECTED_BOTS, for example:
+     ```python
+     CONECTED_BOTS = {
+        "./1_blum" : True,
+        "./2_cryptorank" : False,
+        "./3_yescoin" : True,
+        "./4_tapswap" : True,
+        "./5_dotcoin" : False,
+        "./6_pocketfi" : True,
+        "./7_muskempire" : False,
+        "./8_hamsterkombat" : True,
+        "./9_okxracer" : False,
+        "./10_lostdogs" : True,
+     }

+     ```

    - if you want to receive logs from each of the bots, set `USE_TG_BOT = True`, specify your `CHAT_ID`, and specify a token from `@BotFather` for each of the bots:
      ```python